msc365/az-devops-governance/README.md

    | `id-e2egov-prd` | _Custom Role_ * | - |

 > [!WARNING]
 > In production you should create a _Custom Role_ that prevents a managed identity from removing any [management locks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources) that you've placed on your resources.
 This helps protect resources from accidental damage, such as database deletion.

-> [!TIP]
-> This can be easily done with the Bicep [avm/ptn/authorization/role-definition](https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/authorization/role-definition) template from the [Azure Verified Modules](https://github.com/Azure/bicep-registry-modules) repo.
-An example is included in this demo project.
+This can be easily done with the Bicep [avm/ptn/authorization/role-definition](https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/authorization/role-definition) template from the [Azure Verified Modules](https://github.com/Azure/bicep-registry-modules) repo.
+An [example](iac/authorization/role-definition/main.bicep) is included in this demo project.

-5. **Group assignments in Azure DevOps**
+1. **Group assignments in Azure DevOps**
    Security groups function like roles in Azure.
 Take advantage of built-in roles and default to [Contributor](https://learn.microsoft.com/en-us/azure/devops/user-guide/roles#contributor-roles) for developers.
 Admins get assigned to the [Project Administrator](https://learn.microsoft.com/en-us/azure/devops/user-guide/roles#project-administrators) security group for elevated permissions, allowing them to configure security permissions.

    Note that Azure DevOps and Azure have different permissions models: